Training Evaluation: Stages to Success

 This article will briefly explain the benefits of training evaluation, provide four points to an effective training evaluation derived from Kirkpatrick’s model, and offer some helpful resources to get started with an effective training evaluation.

 Training evaluation basically helps with the discovery of training gaps and opportunities in training employees.
 Training evaluation collects information that can help determine improvements on training programs and help trainers decide if certain programs should be discontinued.
 The training evaluation process is essential to assess training effectiveness, help improve overall work quality, and boost employee morale and motivation by engaging them in the development of training programs.

 The Kirkpatrick Four-Level Training Evaluation Model was designed to evaluate and examine training programs.
-It is used globally by businesses that aim to get ROI through cost-effective and time-efficient training sessions.
+This training evaluation process is used globally by businesses that aim to get a return on investment (ROI) through cost-effective and time-efficient training sessions.
 Here’s our four points version derived from Kirkpatrick’s model:

 - Begin With An End in Mind

 “What do we want to achieve at the end of this training session?
 Higher profit?
 Increase production?
 Decrease costs in production and operations?
 Improve quality and increase sales?
 Reduce employee turnover?”
 These questions are essential to determine which outcomes are most impacting for both employees and the business, and which gaps need to be addressed and prioritized.
 Having a clear vision of what you want to achieve at the end of the training helps you to plan, prepare and focus on key processes which can lead you to the right direction.
 Remember that the stage to prepare for evaluating a training program is right at the beginning when the training program is being developed.